TobleMiner/RGB-led-nametag/README.md

 groups simultaneously.
 Both the SPI and QSPI are peripherals of an STM32F722 MCU.
 The STM32 takes care of LED multiplexing, power management, user io and USB.
-To provide WLAN connectivity and ESP32 is connected to the STM32 via an IRQ line, a SPI interface, an I2C interface and a UART.
+To provide WLAN connectivity an ESP32 is connected to the STM32 via an IRQ line, a SPI interface, an I2C interface and a UART.
 IO0 and EN of the ESP32 are also connected to the STM32.
 This allows the STM32 to be used as a USB to UART bridge allowing normal programming of the ESP32